 It takes a total of about 5 minutes and 5 tools to replace a window screen.

 Here we go!

-(Spline is the rubber rope that holds the screen in.
-Cost: $4.79 – enough to do 2 windows)
+Spline is the ribbed, rubber rope that holds the screen in the window.
+It’s about $5 for enough to do 2 windows.

 Unroll your screen to estimate how much you need.
 Cut it off so you have a couple inches extra all around the window.

 The spline will fit over the screen, into this channel around your window.